 The spur and pinion mechanism it there to reduce the high RPMs of the inrunner motor to something more manageable that can feed into the differentials, and pump up the torque along the way.
 Brushed or brushless inrunners are known for their high RPMs, but thats not the same for outrunners.
 High pole count outrunners can deliver torque in much lower RPM ranges than their inrunner cousins.

 The idea is simple, and has probably popped up in your head already: Replace the motor+pinion+spur gear with an outrunner.
 Thus the whole mechanical assembly gets simplified, you get no annoying friction between the spur and pinion gears 1 and maybe even grab a bit of extra torque along the way.
 Let’s see.

-- RCTimer 40A BLHeli ESC (around 14$ on ebay).
+- RCTimer 40A BLHeli ESC (I got it for around $14.
+Here’s the listing on ebay).
 Way more current than needed, but had BLHeli preinstalled and a rather large heatsink which will come in handy in a limited airflow environment such as a car.

 - A spare dogbone and this thing.

 A multicopter ESC is not much use for controlling a car motor in it’s default settings.
 Multicopter ESCs are built to control motors that spin props at one direction, and usually have no means to spin down the prop once it gets started, and rely on natural spindown due to aerodynamic force.
 On the contrary, car ESCs control motors that need to go bidirectional, and need to actively brake them as well, by applying opposite direction torque.
 Good news is, some ESC firmware, such as SimonK and Blheli, allow these settings to be changed.